Glossary of M&A Terms

 Scalability: A scalable company can maintain or improve profit margins while sales volume increases.
 A firm (or plant) is said to achieve “scale” when it reaches the smallest output that it can produce such that its long run average costs are minimized.
 A business model that scales well will be able to increase efficiency and gross margin performance and/or operating profit as sales volume increases.

 Seller Financing: The seller extends his or her own notes to the buyer in lieu of all cash at closing or other debt financing, such as bank loans.
+Seller financing is typically unsecured and subordinated to all other debt.

 Senior Debt: The most secure bank debt and the first in line with primary collateral.
 Often senior debt is a short-term revolving loan that is paid down completely within a year.